 “Without a doubt,” he said, “each country that comes on board is an opportunity for us all to gain a new perspective – which is another reason that these face to face meetings are integral.
 By coming together and sharing experiences it can become a real melting pot for us all.”

-Since forming in 2018 the ISF is now home to associations that look after more than a two million footballers from every continent.
+Since forming in 2018 the ISF is now home to associations that look after more than two million footballers from every continent.

 The first World Cup was won by Germany, as TV audiences were the best ever recorded for small sided football, while the premier club tournament – the Champions League – saw Dynamik Tourran from Poland prevail.